David-cryptonite/WhatsApp-Wap-Client/README.md

 Minimal Data Usage: Optimized for slow connections

 For old devices is required a wap gateway kannel , and csd for non gprs devices.

+Run npm i for installing dependencies and run node serverWml.js

+optionally use pm2 .